 We teach our units using a cyclic curriculum.
 This grid shows how we build progression into our learning and provide further opportunities to build upon knowledge gained.
-KS1 pupils enter a 2-year rolling programme at different points; it is important that children have the opportunity to revisit learning in order to help it become 'sticky knowledge', to further develop skills when using this knowledge and purposefully recap on learning.
+KS1 pupils enter a 2-year rolling programme at different points and KS2 pupils enter the 4-year rolling programme at different points; it is important that children have the opportunity to revisit learning in order to help it become 'sticky knowledge', to further develop skills when using this knowledge and purposefully recap on learning.
 Not only does this ensure our curriculum fulfils the distinct needs of our learners, it also supports children in being able to remember more because revisiting learning helps it transfer to the long-term memory.
 In order to do this effectively, we use the Bloom's rainbow steps to success to ensure children can use knowledge in a variety of higher order ways appropriate to their stage of learning.
 This way of working is successful for our mixed-aged classes.